ChekhovLo/PythonPractice/README.md

 # PythonPractice

-There exists some practice about Python
+There exists some practice about Python and it will keep updating with my learning.

-It will continue to be updated with my study.
+### keep working hard.